seth-blenks/django-blog-application/README.md

 During post upload, thumbnail is implicitly created using the signal functionality of Django.
 Thumbnails, being placeholder images, are used as previews in a blog website.
 They are small in size with a very low resolution, and are usually replaced by the original image after the original image has been fully loaded.
 In this application, this principle is applied using Yall.js.

+## Tech Stack

+The following tech stack were used to build this application:

+- Postgresql
+- python ( Django )
+- Javascript
+- HTML
+- CSS